crystal-ruby/pages/_posts/2014-07-05-layers-vs-passes.md

 So we can have as high of a degree of abstraction as possible when going from ast to code.
 And then have as many passes over that as we want / need.

-Passes can be order dependend, and create more an more datail.
+Passes can be order dependent, and create more and more datail.
 To solve the above layer conundrum, we just do a pass for each of those options.

 The two main benefits that come from this are:

 1 - At each point, ie after and during each pass we can analyse the data.
 Imagine for example that we would have picked the second layer option, that means there would never have been a representation where the sends would have been explicit.
-Thus any analasis of them would be impossible or need reverse engineering (eg call graph analysis)
+Thus any analasis of them would be impossible or need reverse engineering (eg call graph analysis, or class caching)

 2 - Passes can be gems or come from other sources.
-The mechanism can be relatively oblivious to explicit passes.
+The mechanism can be relatively oblivious to specific passes.
 And they make the transformation explicit, ie easier to understand.
 In the example of having picked the second layer level, one would have to patch the implementation of that transformation to achieve a different result.
 With pases it would be a matter of replacing a pass, thus explicitly stating "i want a non-standard send implementation"